 We continue to see the revolution of media as the Internet defines it.
 Howard Fineman goes to the Huffington Post.
 A website barely a few years old does a 50/50 merger with a media icon like Newsweek.
 Newspapers are becoming a thing of the past.
 The Post Office is closing offices across America (including mine) because fewer people are reading print media.
 Political novices such as ourselve can actually run a decent blog.
 I’m left to wonder how this will all shake out.
 And it’s not just the media, it’s everything.
 When was the last time you used a travel agent to buy a plane ticket?
 When did you last look at the classifieds to find a used car?
 How many of us have found dates the old fashioned way?
 How many of us still buy CDs?
 Blockbuster is gone.
 We live in really interesting times.

-Quote of the Week538Refugees has been parked since the 2012 election.
-Given the current election activity will resume however the name and format may be subject to change.
+Update from the Editor538Refugees has been parked since the 2012 election.
+Given the current election activity commentary may resume however the site name and format will change and these articles will exist as an archive on the new site.

 - @JewelStaite Alan took it pretty well, tho 1 year ago